-- (34) Information provided to Directors.
+- (33) Information provided to Directors.
 The Directors shall be provided in advance with copies of the complaint, response, the findings of fact, conclusion of the Hearing Panel as to violation(s) of the Code of Ethics, recommendation of discipline, the appeal request or amended appeal request, and the President's correspondence, if any.
 All documents provided to the Board of Directors are confidential, and no Director shall discuss materials received except in an appeal meeting of the Board of Directors.
-However, a breach of confidentiality shall not invalidate the decision of the Board of Directors. - proceeding.
+However, a breach of confidentiality shall not invalidate the decision of the Board of Directors. - (34) Information considered by Directors in an appeal proceeding.
 An appeal to the Board of Directors shall be determined on the basis of the transcript, recording, or summary of the proceeding by the Hearing Panel Chairperson, and no new evidence shall be considered unless the basis of the appeal is the Hearing Panel's alleged refusal to admit or receive evidence a party feels properly should have been allowed.
 The parties may appeal to the merits of the Hearing Panel's findings of fact, decision, and recommendation for sanction and may correct the summary, the transcript, or recording.
-Only the bases and facts raised in the written appeal may be raised by the appellant at the hearing before the Board of Directors. - (36) Disposition of deposit money.
+Only the bases and facts raised in the written appeal may be raised by the appellant at the hearing before the Board of Directors. - (35) Disposition of deposit money.
 The deposit filed with the petition for appeal will accrue to the general treasury of the Board if the Directors confirm the Hearing Panel's decision and recommendation.
 The deposit will be returned to the appellant if the Board of Directors' decision is to dismiss the charge.
-If the

-Hearing Panel's decision and recommendation is modified, the Directors will determine the disposition of the deposit.
+If the Hearing Panel's decision and recommendation is modified, the Directors will determine the disposition of the deposit.

-- (37) Directors' decision in writing.
-The Directors' decision will be in writing, and any Director may file a dissenting opinion.
-As soon as the decision is in final form, but within five (5) days, it shall be provided to the parties and the Hearing Panel, including the dissenting opinion.
-(Revised 11/14) - (38) Directors' decision final.
+- (36) Directors' decision in writing.
+The Directors' decision will be in writing.
+As soon as the decision is in final form, but within five (5) days, it shall be provided to the parties and the Hearing Panel.
+(Revised 5/17) - (37) Directors' decision final.
 The Directors' decision in respect of any professional standards ethics proceeding shall be final and binding upon the parties.
-No appeal procedure is provided by the State Association or the NATIONAL ASSOCIATION OF REALTORS®. - (39) Notice of final action.
-When the decision is final, a notice of the action shall be provided by the President to the following: (1) complainant, (2) respondent, (3) Board of Directors, (4) Hearing Panel, (5) Board legal counsel, (6) the President of any other Board in which the respondent holds membership, and (7) any government agency as may be directed by the Board of Directors, based on advice of legal counsel.
+No appeal procedure is provided by the State Association or the NATIONAL ASSOCIATION OF REALTORS®. - (38) Notice of final action.
+When the decision is final, a notice of the action shall be provided by the President to the following: (1) complainant, (2) respondent, (3) Board of Directors, (4) Hearing Panel, (5) Association legal counsel, (6) the President of any other Association in which the respondent holds membership, and (7) any government agency as may be directed by the Board of Directors, based on advice of legal counsel.
 (Revised 5/88)

-Such notice shall be provided as the President deems appropriate under the circumstances provided the proposed notice has been reviewed and approved by Board legal counsel.
-Other Board Members shall be notified only of suspension or expulsion of a member.
+Such notice shall be provided as the President deems appropriate under the circumstances provided the proposed notice has been reviewed and approved by Association legal counsel.